Greenworks 25322 Review

 As a final point, we have some issues with the mower's folding/ unfolding mechanism.
 While the folding portion of the system works like a charm, the design does not allow for standing the machine on its end, which significantly increases the storage footprint.
 Additionally, when it comes time to unfold this puppy, it's an overly complicated, somewhat forceful task.

 It has been said that beauty is in the eye of the beholder.
 While the same can be said of value, we have a more objective definition that we like to work with when assessing the bang for the buck quotient of a product.
 We think that a product has value if, when compared to other products in its class, it is less expensive and of the same quality.
 Likewise, if the product is of a greater quality and costs the same amount of money, it too is of greater value.
-By this standard the Greenworks offers the consumer a good value worthy of its Best Buy standing.
+By this standard, the Greenworks offers consumers a good value worthy of accolades.

 The Greenworks 25322 is a middle of the road mower that costs with a highly competitive price tag.
 This mower performs admirably in assessments of power and runtime but falters in evaluations of maneuverability and ease of use.
 Moreover, this mower has a narrow cutting deck that requires more passes than many of its peers to complete the same task, and thus it exacerbates some of its handling issues.
 If you have a flat, low maintenance lawn this machine will work.